lateef-taiwo/Devops-Tooling-Website-Solution/README.md

   ![db](./images/db2.png)

-* Open the website in your browser `http://<Web-Server-Public-IP-Address-or-Public-DNS-Name>/index.php` and make sure you can login into the websute with `myuser` user.
+* Open the website in your browser `http://<Web-Server-Public-IP-Address-or-Public-DNS-Name>/index.php` and make sure you can login into the website with `myuser` user.

   ![login](./images/login%20page.png)